 Target audience for market researchers

 Those types of people are the target audience for market researchers.
-But do market researchers really know what this target audience wants?
+But do market researchers really know what that audience wants?

 Do they want clear actionable answers to their research questions?
 Simple explanations of why previous campaigns or initiatives did or didn’t work?
 Clear and engaging stories to emerge from the research?